USA PARALYMPICS

 40+ million free impressions for athletes who need it most.

-A lot of sports fans don’t watch the Paralympics because they don’t see Paralympians as “real athletes,” though nothing could be further from the truth.
-To combat this stigma, I wrote the campaign line “Show the World,” challenging fans to experience—and share—the excitement of the Paralympic Games.
-We then highjacked the language of the Internet, memes, to get people to spread the word.
+A lot of sports fans don’t watch the Paralympics because they don’t see Paralympians as “real athletes.”
+To combat this stigma, I wrote the campaign line “Show the World,” challenging fans to experience and amplify the incredible athleticism of the Paralympic Games.
+We then highjacked the language of the Internet—memes—to get people to spread the word.
 And they did.
 Tens of millions of times.
 All at zero cost to the client.

-During the opening ceremonies, we put Paralympians at the center of the global conversation by working with Giphy to flood the Internet with Team USA versions of the most popular memes and gifs for people to use.
-With over 41 million shares (and counting), the effort helped normalize and raise awareness of Paralympic sports in a way paid media couldn’t.
+Working with Giphy, we created and flooded the Internet with Team USA versions of the most popular memes and gifs people were currently using.
+With over 41 million shares (and counting), the effort helped put Paralympians at the center of the global conversation in a way paid media couldn’t.

 GIFS WITH SOUND